tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 for Information Interchange), which was first published in 1963.
 It has its roots in telegraphic codes.
 Based on the English alphabet it encodes 128 characters into 7-bit integers.
-These characters include: 0-9, a-z, A-Z, the space character, punctuations symbols and control codes for operating Teletype machines.
+These characters include: 0-9, a-z, A-Z, the space character, punctuation symbols and control codes for operating Teletype machines.

 .. figure:: images/ASCII_Code_Chart-Quick_ref_card.png
    :alt: ASII code chart quick reference card.